 2. Fire (BIC Lighter / Magnesium firestarter / FireSteel / flint rod & steel)

 4. Stainless Steel Canteen (G.I.
 Military w/cup)

-Note: Whatever style of ‘canteen’ that you choose, be sure that it is metal (e.g. stainless steel) to enable water purification via boiling.
-And, do NOT get one that is insulated (e.g. double-walled) because it is more difficult (time consuming) to boil water in an insulated canteen.
+Tip: Whatever style of ‘canteen’ that you choose, choose metal (e.g. stainless steel) to enable water purification via boiling.
+And, do NOT get one that is insulated (e.g. double-walled) because you need single-walled for efficient boiling over heat.